loverajoel/jstips/CONTRIBUTING.md

 # Send your tip
-Tips are welcome!
+Every day one tip will be merged and you can spend yours.
+Make a pull request with the correct format.

 # Tip format

 ## #1(number) - Title
 > date mm/dd/yyyy by @username

-Your tip content remember that must be readble in less thatn 1 minute, you can add link to antoher sites or videos if you consider.
+Remember that your tip content must be readable in less than 2 minutes, you can add link to other sites or videos if you consider.
+You should let empty the date and the tip number, when we decide merge de PR you will add it and squash your commits.